Westinghouse Park

 Sign in Westinghouse Park describing drilling for natural gas in 1884 on the grounds of the "Solitude" estate.

 The park's history began when Westinghouse, upon his death in 1914, bequeathed the North Point Breeze mansion to his son, who in turn sold the property in 1918 to the Engineers' Society of Western Pennsylvania.
 The Society's intent was to establish both a city park and a memorial to Westinghouse there.
 As per a deed stipulation, the house was razed in 1919, and the park was developed; the Westinghouse Memorial, however, was erected a few miles away in Schenley Park.

 Writer John Edgar Wideman made frequent references to the park in his books.
 Both of his memoirs, Brothers and Keepers and Hoop Roots, use the park as a setting, as does his fictional Homewood Trilogy.

 In 2006, archeological exploration found numerous small artifacts and reestablished the location of the long-vanished gas well.
 An excellent view of the park, showing some of the ancient specimen trees, can be found at Ref.

 In 2019, the Westinghouse Park 2nd Century Coalition was formed to improve the park's facilities, explore and exhibit its Westinghouse history, and provide it with ongoing stewardship.
 See the external link below.

+In late 2025, the Pittsburgh City Council designated the park as a Pittsburgh Historic Landmark.